Tractable Algorithms for Changepoint Detection in Player Performance Metrics: Abstract

 \section{Abstract}

-We present tractable methods for detecting changes in player performance metrics and apply these methods to Major League Baseball (MLB) batting and pitching data from the 2023 and 2024 seasons.
-First, we derive principled benchmarks for when performance metrics can be considered statistically reliable, assuming no underlying change, using distributional assumptions and standard concentration inequalities.
-We then propose a changepoint detection algorithm that combines a likelihood-based approach with split-sample inference to control false positives, using either nonparametric tests or tests appropriate to the underlying data distribution.
+We present a tractable framework for detecting changes in performance metrics and apply these methods to Major League Baseball (MLB) batting and pitching data from the 2023 and 2024 seasons.
+We propose a changepoint detection algorithm that combines a likelihood-based approach with split-sample inference to better control false positives, using either nonparametric tests or tests appropriate to the underlying data distribution.
 These tests incorporate a shift parameter, allowing users to specify the minimum magnitude of change to detect.
-We demonstrate the utility of this approach across several baseball applications: detecting changes in batter plate discipline metrics (e.g., chase and whiff rate), identifying velocity changes in pitcher fastballs, and validating velocity changepoints against a curated ground-truth dataset of pitchers who transitioned from relief to starting roles.
+We demonstrate the utility of this approach across simulation studies and several baseball applications: detecting changes in batter plate discipline metrics (e.g., chase and whiff rate), identifying velocity changes in pitcher fastballs, and validating velocity changepoints against a curated quasi-ground-truth dataset of pitchers who transitioned from relief to starting roles.
 Our method flags meaningful changes in 91\% of these `ground-truth' cases and reveals that, for some metrics, more than 60\% of detected changes occur in-season.
 While developed for baseball, the proposed framework is broadly applicable to any setting involving monitoring of individual performance over time.